bespokegear/Power_Meter_Display_EA_LED_Matrix/README.rst

 ^^^^^^

 * Command ID: "ST"
-* Parameter: An ASII string, terminated by a line feed or carriage return character
+* Parameter: An ASCII string, terminated by a line feed or carriage return character
+* Example: "aAASTHello World"

 This command will display the specified string in font 2 on the display.
 The string will be left-justified and in orange.
 This command is now deprecated - the TE command should be used in future projects.
 It is supported to maintain compatibility with legacy projects.